 - underactive thyroid; or

 It is not known whether this medication passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using simvastatin and sitagliptin.
+Do not breast-feed while you are taking simvastatin and sitagliptin.

 How should I take simvastatin and sitagliptin (Juvisync)?